katerinavlkova/english-for-designers/03-case-studies/casestudy.md

 ![435980132-57b6330b-28a3-4d08-8640-da8d2bff4498](https://github.com/user-attachments/assets/67d4ca9a-c3fc-4504-ac22-e4a22e24323f)
 *Merchandise spreads awareness and encouragement beyond the screen.*

-## What This Project Taught Me: Empathy first, design second
+## What This Project Taught Me: Empathy First, Design Second

 This project taught me how to work with a sensitive topic and translate it into visual language with care and responsibility.
 It was also my first experience designing for a non-profit organization.
 Most of all, I learned how to create a clear, consistent visual identity for a very broad audience.